Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 - Rutgers' games this year have gone over the point total two times in six opportunities (33.3%).

-- Rutgers is 1-0 against the spread and 2-0 overall this season when the team notches more than 23.8 points.
+- When Rutgers scores more than 23.8 points, it is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights have turned the ball over six times this season, six fewer than the Fighting Illini have forced (12).